We’re revitalizing the campus and furthering our commitment to sustainability.

-Renovations to the Foundry Theatre will begin in July 2013 and will be completed by October 2013 in time for fall classes.
+Renovations to the Foundry Theatre will began in July 2013 and completed in time for fall classes.
 As with the Wellness Center, this facility will serve both the campus and the community.
 More than half of the renovation expense is being covered by donors—$350,000 from an anonymous donor in the Village and $200,000 from the Yellow Springs Community Foundation.
 We have established a Collaborative Advisory Committee with members from the College and the Village of Yellow Springs to share governance of the facility.